The story of Precision Pallets

 Founded

-W H Mansell's hearing difficulties meant he could not be called up to the services, so he decided to form a company to help rebuild factories damaged by enemy bombs during the Second World War.
+Precision Pallets And Cases Ltd can trace its origins back to 1941, with the formation of The Factory Reconstruction Company (Manchester) Ltd. W H Mansell’s hearing difficulties meant he could not be called up to the services, so he decided to form a company to help rebuild factories damaged by enemy bombs during the Second World War.